 - Beautiful Failures - How the quest for success is harming our kids (Penguin Random House, 2017)

-Aoife Clifford was born in London of Irish parents, and grew up in New South Wales.
-She studied Arts/Law at the Australian National University, Canberra and now lives in Melbourne.
-Aoife often contributes short stories to literary journals and has won two premier short story prizes for crime fiction in Australia – the Scarlet Stiletto (2007) and the S.D.
-Harvey Ned Kelly Award (2012) – among other prizes.
+Aoife Clifford was born in London of Irish parents, studied Arts/Law at the Australian National University, and now lives in Melbourne.
+Aoife is the author of the Australian best selling literary crime novel All These Perfect Strangers, which was also published in the UK and US.
+It was long listed for both the ABIA General Fiction Book of the Year and the Voss Literary Prize.
+Her short stories have been published in Australia, UK and US and she has won the two premier short story prizes for crime fiction in Australia – the Scarlet Stiletto and S.D.
+Harvey Ned Kelly Award among other prizes.
+Her second novel will be published in 2018.

 Paul Collins has featured in magazines such as Inside Sport, Ultra-Fit (Australia and UK) and Tracks surfing magazine whilst producing and presenting his own fitness video and community based health radio program.